All Episodes

 This used to be called character, and it used to be called leadership.

-Now some people call it stupidity or stubbornness, or being obstinate, refusing to see the reality of things.
+Now some people call it stupidity or stubbornness or being obstinate, refusing to see the reality of things.

-Abraham Lincoln, thank goodness that Abraham Lincoln didn't moisten his finger and stick it in the air and figure out which way to go.
+Thank goodness that Abraham Lincoln didn't moisten his finger and stick it in the air and figure out which way to go.

 They're not hearing the people and so forth.